 There is some confusion as to the proper name of the mountain in question.
 Ron Wyatt, Bob Cornuke and others Applied the name Jabal al-Lawz to the mountain pictured above, but al-Lawz is a somewhat higher peak to the north of that pictured, which is correctly called Jabal Maqla, meaning “Burnt Mountain”.
 That’s a minor point.
 The major question is, why is the peak blackened?
 Is that, as claimed by Wyatt and his followers, a remnant of scorching by God’s presence in the lightning, fire and smoke recorded in Exodus?

-My interpretation of the passage above is that the lightning may have been literal, or perhaps static electricity, but that the fire and smoke were simply God’s sh’kinah glory, the same things as the pillar of fire and smoke that led the Israelites for 40 years and that is never recorded to have damaged anything.
+My interpretation of the passage above is that the lightning may have been literal, or perhaps static electricity, but that the fire and smoke were simply God’s sh’kinah glory, the same phenomena as the pillar of fire and smoke that led the Israelites for 40 years and that is never recorded to have damaged anything.

 Furthermore, the contention that the mountainside was burned and that the burned area would still be visible after 3500 years, is beyond implausible.
 Compare the fire on Mt.
 Carmel when Elija confronted the priests of Ba’al some 600 years later; no trace of that remains, and Mt.
 Carmel is a known location.